JPA / JDO Class Enhancer

 The enhancer silently ignores any specified class that does not need to be enhanced.

 Enhancement improves efficiency in three ways:

-- Enhanced code enables efficient tracking of persistent field modifications, avoiding the need for snapshot comparison of entities (as explained in the chapter 3).
+- Enhanced code enables efficient tracking of persistent field modifications, avoiding the need for snapshot comparison of entities (as explained in chapter 3).
 This is done by adding special code to enhanced classes that automatically notifies ObjectDB whenever a persistent field is modified.

 - Enhanced code enables lazy loading of entity objects.
 With no enhancement, only persistent collection and map fields can be loaded lazily (by using proxy objects), but persistent fields that reference entity objects directly (one-to-one relationship) have to be loaded eagerly.

 - Special optimized methods are added to enhanced classes as a replacement for using reflection.
 These optimized methods are much faster than using reflection.

 ObjectDB Enhancer is a Java console application.
 It is contained in the

 You can run it from the command line as follows: